Last will and testament of Adolf Hitler: Testament

+The closing passages of the second part instructed those still present in the bunker not to die alongside Hitler but to continue fighting elsewhere; demanded that they place the "honor of the nation" above all personal interests; and declared the construction of a National Socialist state "the work of centuries to come."
+Hitler's final sentence bound all Germans, National Socialists, and Wehrmacht soldiers to obey the successor government "loyally unto death," and concluded with an injunction to the leadership and following of the nation to observe strictly the racial laws and to offer "merciless resistance" to "the world-poisoner of all peoples, international Jewry."

 Witnessed by Goebbels, Bormann, General Wilhelm Burgdorf, and General Hans Krebs.

+Goebbels' addendum

+Goebbels appended a signed statement to the testament, timed at 5:30 a.m. on 29 April, declaring that he was compelled—for the first and only time—to disobey his Führer.
+Surrounded by "the delirium of treason," he argued that at least a few must hold to Hitler "unconditionally and unto death," and that this "sacrifice" would "inspire" others through a "clear and comprehensible example."
+He stated his irrevocable decision not to leave the capital, and expressed his intention to end a life that held no further personal value for him if he could not spend it in service to Hitler at his side.
+Goebbels invoked his wife and children—the latter, he wrote, too young to speak for themselves, but certain to endorse the decision were they old enough to do so.

 On the afternoon of 30 April, about a day and a half after he signed his last will and testament, Hitler and Braun committed suicide.
 Within the next two days, Goebbels, Burgdorf, and Krebs also committed suicide.
 Bormann's fate was unknown for decades, but the positive identification of his remains in 1998 indicated that he died fleeing on 2 May 1945 to avoid capture by the Soviet Red Army forces encircling Berlin.

 Authorship

 In his book The Bunker, James O'Donnell, after comparing the wording of Hitler's last testament to the writings and statements of both Hitler and Goebbels, concluded that Goebbels was at least partly responsible for helping Hitler write it.
 Junge stated that Hitler was reading from notes when he dictated the testament after midnight on 29 April.